Germania (city): Construction and halt

 After serious setbacks in the German invasion of the Soviet Union, which Hitler had initially seen as another blitzkrieg ("lightning war"), construction on "Germania" was halted permanently in March 1943.

-Never constructed

-Almost none of the following buildings planned for Berlin were ever built:
+Planned sites

 Avenue of Splendors

 Berlin was to be reorganised along a central 5 km boulevard known as the Prachtallee ("Avenue/Boulevard of Splendor(s)").
 This would run south from a crossroads with the East-West Axis close to the Brandenburg Gate, following the course of the old Siegesallee through the Tiergarten before continuing down to an area just west of Tempelhof Airport.
 This new North-South Axis would have served as a parade ground, and have been closed off to traffic.
 Vehicles would have instead been diverted into an underground highway running directly underneath the parade route; sections of this highway's tunnel structure were built, and still exist today.
 No work was ever begun above ground although Speer did relocate the Siegesallee to another part of the Tiergarten in 1938 in preparation for the avenue's construction.

 The plan also called for the building of two new large railway stations as the planned North-South Axis would have severed the tracks leading to the old Anhalter and Potsdamer stations, forcing their closure.
 These new stations would be built on the city's main Hundekopf (dog's head) geography S-Bahn ring with the Nordbahnhof in Wedding and the larger Südbahnhof in Tempelhof-Schöneberg at the southern end of the avenue.
 The Anhalter Bahnhof, no longer used as a railway station, would have been turned into a swimming pool.